 It is entirely possible to get around Sydney without a car.
 Sydney has a well-developed public transportation system that includes trains, buses, ferries, and trams, making it easy to navigate the city and its surrounding areas without the need for a car.

 Sydney is the capital city of New South Wales, Australia’s most populous state.
-It is known for its beautiful harbor, which includes the Sydney Harbour Bridge and the Sydney Opera House.
+It is known for its beautiful harbor, which includes the Harbour Bridge and Opera House.
 The city is built around Port Jackson, which features numerous bays, coves, and beaches.

 Famous beautiful beaches in Sydney are Bondi Beach, Manly Beach, and Coogee Beach.
 These beaches are popular destinations for swimming, surfing, and sunbathing.

-In addition to its urban attractions, Sydney is surrounded by natural beauty.
-The Blue Mountains, Royal National Park, and various national parks offer opportunities for hiking, bushwalking, and wildlife viewing.
+In addition to its urban attractions, you can visit the Blue Mountains, Royal National Park, and various national parks offer opportunities for hiking, bushwalking, and wildlife viewing.

 Where to stay in Sydney without a car?